 My Name Is…Too $hort

 First let’s get this out out of the way: The Philippines is one of those countries you cannot be satisfied spending anything less than two or three weeks in.
 For those familiar with my traveling style of popping into a country for one to three days and bouncing—yeah, that works well for me in most countries.
 I’ve left countries like Chile, The Bahamas, Suriname and Taiwan, thinking that I’d seen and done enough; feeling more than fulfilled with the things I accomplished in just a couple of days.
 But the Philippines…no way.
 Even before I arrived, I’d learned that there are just so many “can’t miss” places, including some of the world’s best islands and beaches.
-And here I was, just dipping into Manila for two nights.
+And here I was, just dipping into Manila for two measly nights.
 I new I’d failed before I even started, and that a second trip back, for much longer, would be in my future.

 The People of The Philippines